ietf-wg-alto/draft-ietf-alto-path-vector/examples.md

 }
 ~~~

-Based on the server-side process defined in {{I-D.ietf-alto-incr-update-sse}},
+Based on the server-side process defined in {{RFC8895}}, the ALTO server will
-the ALTO server will send the `control-uri` first using Server-Sent Event (SSE),
+send the `control-uri` first using Server-Sent Event (SSE), followed by the full
-followed by the full response of the multipart message.
+response of the multipart message.

 ~~~
 HTTP/1.1 200 OK